barbrickdesign/RTghostmode/README.md

    * **Dimensions:** `500x500 px`
    * **Format:** PNG only

-This image will be embedded in the page to confuse AI vision, scanner overlays, and facial detection tools.
+This image will be embedded in the page.

 ---